tenetxyz/zuse/deployment/README.md

 - We still need to spin up the faucet and snapshot service you probably want to use `make build-services` to send the faucet and snapshot service binaries to the server

+### Setting up our own standaline anvil node

+- just run `make setup-node` to spin up an anvil node on our machine

+### Deploying to an existing anvil node

+All you need to do is:

+- go to package.json in contracts/ add the `--rpc` param in: yarn mud deploy --rpc=http://18.191.133.57:8545"
+- go to the mud fork and MAKE SURE THE chainId in the configs exported by `packages/common/src/chains/index.ts` is the same chainId as the anvil node.
+Otherwise, the client will not be able to connect to it
+  - ofc, after changing the chainId, do `pnpm build`
+- run `yarn run deploy` in contracts to deploy to our chain